roserustowicz/crop-type-mapping/getdata_README.txt

 6.)
 Next, we want to change the values in the raster files so that the labels correspond to crop type
     rather than field ID.
 To do so, run:

 7.)
+Once all the data and labels have been converted to npy files using the steps above, data splits are
+     created.
+To do so, run the following command:

+     `python scripts/data_split.py --save=True --full_seed=14`

+    This will save a pickled list of gridIDs for each split, saved in /home/data/COUNTRY/

+7.)
 Finally, we create an hdf5 file that contains all necessary inputs that we've created above.
 To create
      the hdf5 file, run: